-Tulsa Community College complies with the Department of Defense Memorandum of Understanding (DOD-MOU) and the information provided below is relevant to prospective and current military students.
-We assist prospective and current military students in understanding the Federal education benefits.
-Working with prospective and current military students on the process of who to contact regarding their tuition assistance
+TCC complies with the Department of Defense Memorandum of Understanding (DOD-MOU).
+The information provided below is relevant to prospective and current military students.
+We assist prospective and current military students in understanding federal education benefits, and who to contact regarding their tuition assistance.

 Recruitment and Compensation